| FeaturesEasy to understand output

 and its current value.
 This is not limited to just basic variables.

+Arrays will be displayed as well.
 Each variable is color coded based on its

 data type.
 At a glace, you can tell exactly what type of data is being